Mythbusting a Forensic Psychology Career

 In order to be successful in forensic psychology, having an advanced understanding of psychological principles and analysis tactics is key to progress in the field.
 Depending on your current academic resume, an MS in Forensic Psychology is a direct and comprehensive foundation for your future career.

 At Neumann University, we're here to support you towards your career in forensic psychology.
-Our comprehensive, affordable program equips you with the industry-approved skills and knowledge for your career growth.
+Our comprehensive and affordable master’s program equips you with the industry-approved skills and knowledge for your career growth.

 Your forensic psychology career is not just about the cases you solve—it's about the communities you serve, the justice you uphold, and the difference you make.
 It's about carving a brighter future for yourself and the world around you.

-Our program can be completed in two years and will equip you with the skills and knowledge needed to enter the field with authority.
-Taught by experienced faculty including Jamie Maginnis, studying forensic psychology at Neumann means you have access to a world of knowledge and a vast network of experts.
+Our master’s in forensic psychology can be completed in two years and will equip you with the skills and knowledge needed to enter the field with authority.
+Taught by experienced faculty, including Jamie Maginnis, studying forensic psychology at Neumann means you have access to a world of knowledge and a vast network of experts.

 You’ll take classes like: